PacificBiosciences/HiFiCNV/README.md

 # HiFiCNV : Copy number variant caller and depth visualization utility for PacBio HiFi reads

+HiFiCNV is a copy number variant (CNV) caller optimized for HiFi reads.
+Key features include:

+- Segmentation and calling optimized for HiFi germline WGS
+- Automatic GC-bias estimation and correction
+- Generates bigwig tracks for depth and allele frequency to visualize CNV-scale events in IGV
+- CNV output in bedgraph and VCF formats
+- Efficient multi-threaded analysis

 ## Early release warning
 Please note that HiFiCNV is still in early development.
 We are still tweaking the input / output file formats and making changes that can affect the behavior of the program.